FAQ

 How do I access OpenSprinkler remotely?

-Starting from firmware version 2.1.7, OpenSprinkler supports push notifications via IFTTT, which can be configured to send notifications via SMS, email, or app notifications.
-Please check for further details.
-If I have multiple OpenSprinklers, can they communicate with each other?
+Starting from firmware 2.1.7, OpenSprinkler supports push notifications via IFTTT, which can be configured to send notifications via SMS, email or app notifications.
+Please check this support article for more details.

-Our firmware supports Remote Controller – a feature that allows an OpenSprinkler to function as a master controller, sending commands to one or more remote controllers to open or close their valves.
+Our firmware supports Remote Controller - a feature that allows an OpenSprinkler to act as a master controller to send function commands to one or more remote controllers to open or close their valves.
+This is useful if you have a large property with separate groups of valves.

 What is the maximum allowed distance between the main controller and the expansion board?